aspose-diagram/Aspose.Diagram-Documentation/java/whatsnew/_index.md

 This page describes the most interesting new Aspose.Diagram features introduced in recent releases.

+Starting from 22.6, the Dependency in the pom.xml of the maven project needs to delete the classifier section

-## Aspose.Diagram for Java 22.1
+## Aspose.Diagram for Java 22.5

-* Support to saving html to a Single stream
+* Support getting DisplayValue of field
+* Support getting inheritParas of shape

-## Aspose.Diagram for Java 21.12
+## Aspose.Diagram for Java 22.4

-* Support to save Foreground Pages Only for printing
-* Support saving raster image separately
+* Support getting the pure text string of a shape.